-The ability of the child to heal will be greatly influenced by what happens after he discloses.
-In addition to helping the child to tell his story, Children’s Advocacy Centers ensure that a family isn’t left by themselves to figure out how to cope.
+The ability of the child to heal will be greatly influenced by what happens after the child discloses.
+In addition to helping the child to tell their story, Children’s Advocacy Centers ensure that a family isn’t left by themselves to figure out how to cope.
 CACs work with parents and other non-offending caregivers to identify ways to nurture healthy relationships with and promote resiliency in the child.
 CACs also provide access to trauma-informed, evidenced-based therapy to help victims become survivors, and more importantly, helping survivors get back to their childhoods.

 These services are provided at no cost to the children and families seen at the CAC.